mate-academy/node_case-transformer-server/README.md

 #### Validation
 Text in the URL and query param `toCase` are mandatory.
 Also, `toCase` value should be one of the supported cases.
-If something is not correct, you should respond with 400 status, `Bad request` statusText and the next payload:
+If something is not correct, you should respond with 400 status, `git ` statusText and the next payload:
 ```json
 {
   "errors": [